jsonkao/jasons-cms/README.md

 npm run dev
 ```

-Requires a `code-editor/.env` with a `LIVEBLOCKS_SECRET_KEY` and a `LIVEBLOCKS_PUBLIC_KEY`.
+Requires a `.env` with a `LIVEBLOCKS_SECRET_KEY` and a `LIVEBLOCKS_PUBLIC_KEY`.

 ## Structure

-The main app is in `code-editor`, which provides code editing functionality for the Svelte components.
-Inside a WebContainer, the code editor runs a dev server for `text-editor`, which provides text editing functionality.
+The main app provides code editing functionality for the Svelte components.
+Inside a WebContainer, the code editor runs a dev server for the inner app `./text-editor`, which provides text editing functionality.

 ## Demos